gimoonnam/gimoonnam.github.io/_posts/Tensorflow/2020-08-31-tensorFlow_1.md

 # Solution 2: to use compatibility mode
 ---------------------------------------

-The second method is to disable the updated features in 2.0 by applying **compatibility mode 적용**.
+The second method is to disable the updated features in 2.0 by applying **compatibility mode **.
 This can be implemented as following, then you will still be able to declare **tf.placeholder**.

 <script src="https://gist.github.com/gimoonnam/3b057a0a2ad8fcdc698509e56e055ead.js"></script>